Lennox Bridge, Glenbrook: Heritage listing

 As at 28 November 2013, Lennox Bridge was the oldest stone bridge on the Australian mainland.
 It commands significance respect as the design of a newly arrived Scottish stone-mason, David Lennox, handpicked by the percipient Surveyor General Thomas Mitchell and as the work of some twenty diligent, efficient, tightly supervised and technically able convicts.
 It was a necessary part of the road communications between Sydney and the West for over a century and proved remarkably durable.
 Its historical significance is augmented by its aesthetic and technical values.
 The original bridge, on a horseshoe curve, was daring, experimental and remarkably attractive; despite significant restoration work in 1976 the structure has retained a high degree of its original fabric and is in good condition.
 The work did not detracted from the aesthetic and technical values inherit in the design and fabric of the bridge.
 It has State Significance as the oldest bridge permitting vehicle transport on a route essential to the state's development.

 Lennox Bridge, Blaxland was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Lennox Bridge is the oldest stone bridge on the Australian mainland.
-It commands respect as the design of a newly arrived Scottish stone-mason handpicked by the percipient Surveyor General Thomas Mitchell and as the work of some twenty diligent, efficient, tightly supervised and technically able convicts.
+It commands respect as the design of a newly arrived Scottish stone-mason handpicked by the Surveyor General Thomas Mitchell and as the work of some twenty diligent, efficient, tightly supervised and technically able convicts.
 It was necessary part of the road communications between Sydney and the West for over a century and proved remarkably durable.
 It has State significance as the oldest bridge permitting vehicle transport on a route essential to the state's development.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 David Lennox was born at Ayr, in Scotland in 1788.
 At forty-five years of age Lennox began service under Major Mitchell.
 Prior to arriving in the Colony he had spent seventeen years on public works executed at the expense of the British Government.
 During this time he constructed a number of wooden bridges associated with the Gloucester-Berkeley Canal and a stone bridge near Gloucester.
 In 1832, two years after the death of his wife, Lennox arrived on the Colony on the Florentia.
 Not long after his arrival, he was discovered by Major Mitchell.
 On 1 October 1832, following the review of his credentials, Lennox was appointed to the Roads Department as the Sub-Inspector of Bridges.
 Within six weeks of his appointment Lennox and his men had cut most of the stone and procured lime for mortar.
 By July 1833, the bridge was complete.
 The success of Lennox's design is demonstrated through its on-going stability and continued use.
 Major restoration and safety improvement work was not required until the 1950s.